Updated April 2026

 🚗 New Vehicles (0 - 3 years)

-• Manufacturer's warranty typically covers the first 3 - 5 years
+• Manufacturer's warranty typically covers the first 3 to 7 years depending on the brand

 • MBI may not be needed until the factory warranty expires

-• If buying MBI, it can be timed to start when the factory warranty ends
+• If purchasing MBI early, it can be timed to start when the factory warranty ends

-• European vehicles with shorter warranties (2 years for some brands) may benefit from earlier MBI
+• European vehicles with shorter warranties may benefit from earlier MBI

 🔧 Used Vehicles (3 - 10 years)

-• The sweet spot for MBI - the factory warranty has expired but the vehicle still has serviceable life
+• This is the prime window for MBI, as the factory warranty has expired but the vehicle still has substantial serviceable life

-• MBI is most valuable here as repair costs are significant but vehicles are still repairable
+• MBI is most valuable at this stage because repair costs are significant but vehicles are still worth repairing

-• Under the Consumer Guarantees Act 1993, used vehicles from dealers must be of acceptable quality, but this has limits
+• Under the Australian Consumer Law, used vehicles from dealers must be of acceptable quality, but these statutory guarantees have practical limits

 ⚠ Older Vehicles (10+ years)